qyugo/motormaxxing/README.md

 # Motormaxxing
-Attempt at full-stack upskilling for brushless motors
+Attempt at full-stack upskilling for brushless motors.
+To be updated periodically.

 Self-learning and practice while reading _Brushless PM Motor Design_ by Duane Hanselman (1994).